AutoDarkMode/Windows-Auto-Night-Mode/PRIVACY.md

 log files are only stored on the personal computer.

 Some features of this App use third party services which may collect data:
-By using Auto Dark Mode, you thus also agree to these service's privacy policies.
+By using Auto Dark Mode, you thus also agree to these services' privacy policies.

 ### Device Location using the Windows Geolocation API & Microsoft Bing API
 On our side the collected data is only processed locally for sunrise/sunset calculation and does not leave the machine, nor is it used for analytics.